-

 Everything Everywhere All At Once

-Read more: Everything Everywhere All At OnceLike being on a theme park ride you thought would be fantastic fun, then nausea and disorientation kick in, colours blur.
-EEAAO holds within it a great idea, when one disentangles it from the hairball that is its narrative.
-In all its originality, it telegraphs its message, instead of allowing this intricately constructed ingenious world…
+Read more: Everything Everywhere All At OnceLike a theme park ride you thought would be fantastic fun, then nausea and disorientation kick in, colours blur.
+EEAAO holds within a great idea, when one disentangles it from the hairball that is its narrative.
+In all its originality, it telegraphs its message, instead of allowing this intricately constructed ingenious world be the message.…

 -